sunmer/tinycal/README.md

 tinycal.init( { container: document.body } ) - Will render a default unstyled date picker.
 The
 container option is the only required option, the others can be left out.

-## default options and their meanings
+## Default options
     var options = {
   	  calendarID: the id attribute for the date picker table which is generated.
 Default: 'tinycal',
-  	  callback: callback method when a date has been clicked. __Default: null__,
+  	  callback: callback method when a date has been clicked.
+Default: null,
   	  container: DOM object which tinycalendar is appended to.
 Example: document.body,
   	  month: the initial month which is rendered.
 Default: current month,
   	  year: the initial year which is rendered.
 Default: current year,